SolCrys Logo

 Can I replicate this study?

 Yes.
 The methodology section above is intentionally specific enough to allow replication.
-You will need access to (1) the four AI engines (most are accessible through paid API tiers or web interfaces), (2) a way to programmatically capture full responses including cited URLs, (3) a tagging taxonomy for source types, and (4) the patience to run 22 prompts × 4 engines daily for 30 days.
+You will need access to (1) the five AI engines (most are accessible through paid API tiers or web interfaces), (2) a way to programmatically capture full responses including cited URLs, (3) a tagging taxonomy for source types, and (4) the patience to run 44 prompts across 5 engines daily for 30 days.
 The all-in compute cost is modest; the engineering work is non-trivial.
 SolCrys's platform automates the data capture; we wrote it precisely because doing this manually doesn't scale.
 We will share our prompt set, taxonomy, and aggregated raw data on request.

 What was your full prompt set?